Green Bay Packers vs. Detroit Lions NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Lions stats and trends

-- In Detroit's 16 games this year, it has 10 wins against the spread.
+- Detroit has 10 wins against the spread in 16 games this season.

-- The Lions have been underdogs by 3.5 points or more 14 times this season and are 9-5 ATS in those games.
+- So far this year, the Lions have been installed as underdogs by a 3.5-point margin or more 14 times and are 9-5 ATS in those matchups.

-- Detroit's games this year have gone over the point total in 37.5% of its opportunities (six times in 16 games with a set point total).
+- Detroit's games this year have hit the over on six of 16 set point totals (37.5%).

-- Detroit is 5-3 against the spread and 2-6 overall when the team picks up over 323.4 yards.
+- In games that Detroit picks up over 323.4 yards, the team is 5-3 against the spread and 2-6 overall.

-- The Lions have turned the ball over 23 times, three fewer times than the Packers have forced turnovers (26).
+- This year the Lions have 23 turnovers, three fewer than the Packers have takeaways (26).

 Home and road insights

-- At home this year, Detroit is 2-5 overall and 5-2 against the spread.

-- In seven games at home this year, Detroit has gone over the total three times.

-- Green Bay is 5-3 against the spread, and 5-3 overall, in away games.
+- Detroit is 5-2 against the spread, and 2-5 overall, at home this season.

-- On the road, the Packers have one win ATS (1-2) as 3.5-point favorites or more.
+- The Packers have one win ATS (1-2) away from home as 3.5-point favorites or more.

-- This year, in three of eight away games Green Bay has hit the over.
+- In three of eight away games this season, Green Bay has hit the over.

 Powered by Data Skrive.